MalloZup/ceph-open-terrarium/README.md

-# Ceph-Open-Terrarium
+# Ceph-open-terrarium
 <img src=".doc/pictures/terrarium.jpg" width=250px height=250px>

-Ceph-Open-Terrarium lets deploy a ceph clust via terraform with saltstack or ansible or any other config mgmt tool.
+Ceph-open-terrarium lets deploy a ceph clust via terraform with saltstack or ansible or any other config mgmt tool.

 # Design-Architecture: